hdakpo/ucminf/cran-comments.md

 0 errors | 0 warnings | 0 note

-## revdepcheck results
+## revdepcheck result

-We checked 22 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 24 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 1 packages